daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_13_explore-core_ediscovery.md

 This demo maps to the following Learn content:

-- Learning Path: Describe the capabilities of Microsoft compliance
+- Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview
-- Module: Describe the eDiscovery and audit capabilities of Microsoft Purview
+- Module: Describe the data compliance solutions of Microsoft Purview
-- Unit:  Describe the eDiscovery solutions in Microsoft Purview
+- Unit:  Describe eDiscovery

 ## Demo scenario